This post may contain affiliate links. This helps to keep this site running. Thanks for your support!

 Cod Liver Oil

 We know that people tend to get colds and the flu in the winter months because of the lack of sunshine and therefore lack of vitamin D. (It has actually been proven that getting the flu is a side effect of having low vitamin D – and obviously a lack of magnesium as well!)
-You can read about the link between low magnesium and low vitamin D in my post here.
+You can read about the link between low magnesium and low vitamin D in my posts here and here.

 With that being said, cod liver oil is one of the BEST sources of naturally occurring vitamin D and vitamin A- both of these nutrients are crucial for immune health.
 The media and the medical community tend to just focus on vitamin D but vitamin A (as retinol, like found in cod liver oil, eggs, butter and liver) is extremely important for immune health as well.